About the Office of Health Analytics

 - To support OHA policy development, implementation, and evaluation.

-The Health Programs Analysis and Measurement Unit collects and analyzes health care claims, survey, and program data to support Medicaid (Medical Assistance Programs) and Addictions and Mental Health (AMH) programs and policy.
+The Program Analysis and Measurement Unit collects and analyzes health care claims, survey, and program data to support Medicaid and Behavioral Health programs and policy.

-Health Analytics develops measure specifications and produces regular reports on the 17 CCO incentive metrics, 16 state performance metrics, and other measure sets that will help track health system transformation in Oregon.
+The Metrics Unit develops measure specifications and produces regular reports on CCO incentive metrics, state performance metrics, and other measure sets that will help track health system transformation in Oregon.